jcoutch/usg-scripts/vpn-notifications/README.md

+### WARNING: While I've made every effort to ensure these scripts work properly on my test device, use of these scripts are at your own risk.
+I will not be held liable for any damages caused directly/indirectly by their usage.

 # VPN e-mail notifications

 The set of scripts in this directory will poll the USG's VPN connection list every minute and report any VPN connectivity changes.